Dominic Thiem: 2015: Three ATP titles

-2016: First Grand Slam semifinal and top 10 ranking
+2016: First Grand Slam semifinal and top 10 debut

 Thiem won four titles in 2016, including a first at the ATP 500 level at Acapulco, and reached the French Open semifinals, the first time he had progressed past the fourth round at the Grand Slam level.
 Thiem started the year with a semifinal run in Brisbane on outdoor hard courts, beating world No. 13 Marin Čilić, but losing to Roger Federer in straight sets.
 Thiem reached the third round of the Australian Open, losing to world No. 16, David Goffin, in four sets.
 Thiem next competed at the Argentina Open, where he was seeded fifth.
 In the semifinals he upset world No. 5 and defending champion Rafael Nadal in three sets.
 Thiem went on to win his fourth ATP title by defeating Nicolás Almagro in three sets.

 His next tournament was the Rio Open.
 Thiem reached the quarterfinals where he defeated David Ferrer, his second top-ten win in two weeks.
 He was defeated by Guido Pella in the semifinals, displaying signs of fatigue during the match.
 In February, Thiem won the Mexican Open in Acapulco, his first hard court title.
 He defeated Bernard Tomic in the final.
 With this win, Thiem attained a career-high ranking of 14 on 29 February, also rising to No. 3 in the Race to London.
 In early March, Thiem participated in Austria's Davis Cup Group I first-round tie versus Portugal on indoor hard courts.
 In singles, he defeated Gastão Elias in a fifth set tiebreak.
 Partnering Alexander Peya, he also beat Elias and João Sousa in doubles.
 In reverse singles, Thiem defeated Sousa to give Austria a 3–1 lead, and the team went on to win the tie by 4 rubbers to 1.